- Definition of Household savings ratio: The percentage of disposable income that is saved. (1)

 - Fall in real wages

-- Depreciation in Sterling post-Brexit – pushing up cost of living and contributing to fall in real wages
+- Depreciation in Sterling post-Brexit – pushing up the cost of living and contributing to falling in real wages

 - To maintain spending, consumers have borrowed and dipped into savings